 Our Guests Wellbeing

 Today’s traveller desires accommodation to feel more localised, personalised and authentic, whilst providing the comforts of 'home'.
 One of the ways we achieve this at the James Cook Hotel Grand Chancellor is by delivering a range of offerings to support the health and wellness of our guests.
 We have a fitness room located on level 16 of the Hotel and guests can also request complimentary passes for a nearby gym (Les Mills, Lambton Quay).
-Complimentary guest Yoga is offered monthly, instructed by Shirley McLeod from Yoga with Me.
-Our Executive Chef has also been working hard to provide healthy, locally sourced items on our menus at our two Wellington eateries.
-At Sojourn Café & Bar, guests can feel rejuvenated with energy smoothies and our breakfast, lunch and dinner menus focusing on crisp, wholesome flavours.
-Upstairs on level 17, Whitby’s Restaurant & Bar source produce from the Wellington region where possible.
+Our Executive Chef has also been working hard to provide healthy, locally sourced items on our menus at our two Wellington eateries, Whitby's Restaurant & Bar and Sojourn Café & Bar.